BanementI/random-repos/README.md

 ### Other?
 ah yes, the "I might need this in the future" pile.
 - [Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - Batch scripts to activate Microsoft products using HWID, KMS38 or Online KMS methods.
+- [winapps](https://github.com/Fmstrat/winapps) - Run Windows apps in Ubuntu, Fedora and GNOME/KDE as if they were native.
 - [tiktok-api](https://github.com/szdc/tiktok-api) - A reverse-engineered implementation of the TikTok (previously musical.ly) app's API.
 - [Legendary](https://github.com/derrod/legendary) - Replacement for Epic Games Launcher.
 - [Torrent-net](https://github.com/lmatteis/torrent-net) - Umm, I don't actually know what this does.